Generic selectors

 Website: https://sabbathreflections.org

-Unless otherwise noted, all Scripture is from
+Unless otherwise noted, all Scripture

-the King James Version or
+is from the King James Version.

 THE HOLY SPIRIT

-“For God has not given us a spirit of fear, but of power, and of love, and of sound-mindedness.”
+For God has not given us a spirit of fear, but of power and of love and of a sound mind.

 —2 Timothy 1:7.

-One of the greatest false doctrines of Protestantism and Catholicism is that of the Trinity.
+One of the false doctrines of Protestantism and Catholicism is that of the Trinity.
 Many biblical scholars have weighed in on the concept only to find it impossible to reconcile their ideas with Scripture.
 The major obstacle is attribution of the Holy Spirit to a position in the Elohim[1] Godhead, which is contrary to passages that plainly state the Holy Spirit is the power of God[2].

 In order to establish the Trinity, it is necessary to ascribe the divine character of God the Father and Jesus Christ to the Holy Spirit; that is, giving it the equal standing of the living God.
 The problem is that this is no where supported in the Bible.
 In fact, the Holy Spirit is never recognized as having the characteristics of a spiritual being capable of independent existence and thought.
 Perhaps most distressing to Trinitarians is the fact that neither Jesus Christ nor the apostles ever acknowledged the Holy Spirit as worthy of attention or worship.
-Every mention in the scriptures establishes it as the projection of God’s power, inspiration, and aide.
+Every mention in the scriptures establishes it as the projection of God’s POWER, inspiration, and aid.

 The Trinity is an old idea; however, it is not as old as the teachings of Jesus Christ when He was flesh.
 Neither does it arise during the lifetimes of the apostles who never thought the Holy Spirit worthy of praise or worship.
 In fact, the Holy Spirit is first mentioned in Genesis; so the idea that it is a third being in the Elohim Godhead that was conceived about the third century A.D. makes it a very recent idea and one that significantly strayed from ancient understanding and writings, especially in the Bible.

 The Trinity is, in fact, never objectively or anecdotally mentioned by the authors of the New Testament.
 This is completely aligned with the writings of the Old Testament, given the complete absence of any personification, worship, or deification of the Holy Spirit.
 Since all Jews were taught the Old Testament Scriptures from their youth[3], the status of the Holy Spirit as the power of God did not change with the New Testament writings.
-This should come as no surprise since “Jesus Christ is the same yesterday, and today, and forever” (Hebrews 13:8).
+This should come as no surprise since “Jesus Christ is the same yesterday, today, and forever” (Heb.13:8).
 The One who inspired the entirety of the Bible was consistent throughout, including concerning the Holy Spirit strictly as the power of God.

 One must also ask why is there a need for a Trinity in the first place?
-The Bible clearly says that only God the Father is to be worshipped (Matthew 4:1) and all things, living and not, were created by Jesus Christ (John 1).
+The Bible clearly says that only God the Father is to be worshipped (Matt.
+4:1) and all things, living and not, were created by Jesus Christ (John 1).
 What need is there for a third being of similar divine character?
 There is no capacity left unfulfilled by God the Father and Jesus Christ.

 DEFINITION: A living being, whether spirit or flesh, is one that possesses independent thought and emotion, an ability to communicate, a capacity for reasoning, the wherewithal to make choices, and moral and ethical discernment.
 (The phrase “living being” is used throughout according to this definition.)